 Collections are the top layer of Docs’ organizational system.
 Depending on your organization's needs, you may only need one collection, or conversely, you may need several.

-Our Help Docs site holds a substantial amount of content, so splitting up the information by product makes it easier for our customers to find the help they’re looking for without having to wade through irrelevant material.
+Our Help Docs site holds a substantial amount of content, so splitting up the information by product and theme makes it easier for our customers to find the help they’re looking for without having to wade through irrelevant material.

 Links to each collection appear in the help site’s navigation bar and the body of the home page for quick access.